freshjuice-dev/freshjuice-hubspot-theme/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/freshjuice-dev/freshjuice-hubspot-theme)](https://github.com/freshjuice-dev/freshjuice-hubspot-theme/stargazers)

-A modern, clean, and minimalistic boilerplate for HubSpot CMS themes.
-This boilerplate is designed to help you get started with your HubSpot CMS theme development quickly.
+A modern, clean, and minimalistic theme for HubSpot CMS themes.
+This theme is designed to help you get started with your HubSpot CMS theme development quickly.
 It includes a modern frameworks and tools like Tailwind CSS, Alpine.js.

 [Demo website](https://freshjuice.dev/hubspot-theme/)

 ## Purpose

-This boilerplate is designed to help developers a head start on their HubSpot CMS theme development.
-While most of HubSpot themes are chunky and bloated, this boilerplate is designed to be minimalistic and load only required components.
+This theme is designed to help developers a head start on their HubSpot CMS theme development.
+While most of HubSpot themes are chunky and bloated, this theme is designed to be minimalistic and load only required components.
 Solution for pixel perfect design and fast loading website.

 ## Getting Started